MORE ON COOLING YOUR MORGAN

 WHEN MOVING SLOWLY OR STATIONARY

-1. The solution is to artificially create an airflow when needed with a fan.
+When moving slowly or when stationary the radiator does not have enough speed induced air flow to cool well.
+If these conditions continue, the car will overheat.
+The solution is to artificially create an airflow when needed with a fan.
 Obviously, the higher the power of the fan the more the airflow and the greater the cooling ability you will have when needed.
-Morgan fans are not famous for power by many good replacements are available.
-Switch to a later Morgan fan such as a big SPAL fan.
-A 12" SPAL 1850 cfm SPAL will cure all your stationary cooling problems.
+Morgan fans are not famous for power but many good replacements are available. (see SPAL)

-2. Do not install a fan mounted in front of the radiator.
+1. Do not install a fan mounted in front of the radiator.
 They are an easy install and inexpensive but they create the problem they are supposed to resolve.
 They block the airflow to the rad which contributes to the overheating and then they come on in effort to cool the rad to the point where they can stop and block the airflow again.

-4. Remember that all rear mounted rad fans PULL air through the radiator.
+3. Remember that all rear mounted rad fans PULL air through the radiator.
 If you see your fan pushing the air back towards the radiator then simply reverse the wire leads to the fan and recheck the rotation.

 IN ALL CONDITIONS